jrandallw/JesseWintonCo/_work/goosby.md

 published: false

 ---
-Created a new set of lifestyle portraits for chris goosby, an actor based in NYC moving to California.
+I made a new set of lifestyle portraits for Chris Goosby, an actor based in NYC moving to California.
 These shots were made for his move to a new city, pursuing film and television.